joelcarlson/joelcarlson.github.io/_posts/2015-08-18-CentreScale.md

 Recently I was at a conference where many of the presentations involved some sort of machine learning.
 One thing that I noticed was that often times the speakers would make no mention of being careful to not contaminate their test set with information from their training set.

 For example, for certain machine learning algorithms, such as support vector machines, centering and scaling your data is essential for the algorithm to perform.
-Centering is the process of subtracting the mean of the data from each observation to make the mean of the data zero.
-Scaling brings the range of the data into [-1,1].
+Centering and scaling the data is a process by which you transform each feature such that its mean becomes 0, and variance becomes 1.
 If you center and scale your data before splitting it into training and test sets, then you have used information from your training set to make calculations on your test set.
 This is a problem.
 Or could be, at least.

 This was concerning me at the conference, but I didn't speak up about it because although I had been instructed to avoid this mistake, and it made intuitive sense to me, I had never actually tested to see if there was a significant difference between the two methods.